fyndiq/fyndiq-magento-module/README.md

 * Magento 1.7-
 * PHP >5.2

+### Documentation

+You can find the latest version of this module and up to date documentation on the following page: http://developers.fyndiq.com/fyndiq-built-integrations/#magento

 ### INSTALL
 You can just drag the app directory to your magento directory to make the files get added to right place.